 Recipe by Karen Castle

-"A colorful, spicy, and refreshing bean salad."
+"A colorful, spicy, and refreshing bean and corn salad."

 Watch video tips and tricks